WorldWideTelescope/wwt-webgl-engine/ui-components/README.md

-The [@wwtelescope/ui-components] package builds on the [Pinia] store provided by the [@wwtelescope/engine-pinia] package to create a set of reusable Vue components that provide UI displays of WorldWide Telescope (WWT) state and information.
+The [@wwtelescope/ui-components] package builds on the [Pinia] store provided by the [@wwtelescope/engine-pinia] package to create a set of reusable Vue components that facilitate building user interfaces for WorldWide Telescope (WWT) applications.
 Some of these components are inspired by UI elements of the [WWT webclient][webclient].
 The WWT Research App [@wwtelescope/research-app] uses the Finder Scope component provided by this package.
 Learn more about WWT [here][wwt-home].